open-ephys/Bonsai.Miniscope/README.md

 # NOTE: This library is now read-only.
-Development is now talking place on the [OpenEphys.Bonsai.Miniscope](https://github.com/open-ephys/OpenEphys.Bonsai.Miniscope) repo.
+Development is now taking place on the [OpenEphys.Bonsai.Miniscope](https://github.com/open-ephys/OpenEphys.Bonsai.Miniscope) repo.

 # Bonsai.Miniscope
 [Bonsai](http://bonsai-rx.org/) package for controlling and acquiring data from head-borne miniscopes for calcium imaging.